tenyokawamura/PREFLOW/README.md

 Set the **RELXILL_TABLE_PATH** environment variable in users', following the installation guide of **relxill**.

-1. Download all the files in [the **PREFLOW** repository](https://github.com/tenyokawamura/PREFLOW) by clicking the `Code` button and following instructions.
+1. Download all the files in [the **PREFLOW** repository](https://github.com/tenyokawamura/PREFLOW) by clicking the `Code` button and following the instructions.
 	 The following files should be contained:
 	- preflow.py / preflows.py / preflowscp.py
 	- preflow_h.py